artifact-2026/htap-anon/README.md

 ### Couldn't connecto to cluster
 Reason: could be that test was run under non-root user

+### Segmentation fault
+Reason: the db directory not created yet?

 #### Working with the fork
 ### Pushing